 risks as it relates to cyber security against our information technology and those of our third-party providers and vendors.

-Further, given its ongoing and dynamic nature, it is difficult to predict the continuing impact of the COVID-19 outbreak on our business.
-The extent of such impact will depend on future developments, which are highly uncertain, including when the coronavirus can be controlled and abated and whether the continued reopening of businesses will result in a meaningful increase in economic activity.
+Further, given its ongoing and dynamic nature, it is difficult to predict the full impact of the COVID-19 outbreak on our business.
+The extent of such impact will depend on future developments, which are highly uncertain, including when the coronavirus can be controlled and abated and whether the gradual reopening of businesses will result in a meaningful increase in economic activity.
 As the result of the COVID-19 pandemic and the related adverse local and national economic consequences, we could be subject to any of the following risks, any of which could have a material, adverse effect on our business, financial condition, liquidity, and results of operations:

 collateral for loans, especially real estate, may decline in value, which could cause loan losses to increase;